jeremyhsimons/percentage-difference-checker/README.md

 ## Ideas for future development (beyond the scope of this initial project)

-* Use of a library such as Streamlit (Python) to create a frontend dashboard.
-This would allow the user to input their threshold in a simple webform and for the program to generate a neatly-formatted table of results, rather than operating everything through the terminal.
+* Use of a library such as Streamlit (Python) to create a frontend user interface.
+This could allow the user to input their threshold in a simple webform and for the program to generate a neatly-formatted table of results, rather than operating everything through the terminal.
-* Creation of a backend database using Mongo DB where csv versions of the polling data could be stored, retrieved, updated, and deleted for future use.
+* Creation of a backend database using MongoDB where csv versions of the polling data could be stored, retrieved, updated, and deleted for future use.
-* Creation of a full-stack system using the two previous ideas mentioned that allows users (likely data team members from Public First) to select the poll project they want to look at and run automated analyses of the data.
+* Creation of a full-stack system, using the two previous ideas, that allows users (likely data team members from Public First) to select the polling project they want to look at and run automated analyses of the data.
 The advantage of this would be that users would not need to set up python/coding IDEs on their devices to run the tool.

 ## Credits / 3rd party and opensource code used
 Two 3rd party Python libraries were used to develop this project for Public First: